UjjawalAgarwal10/Jarvis-AI-Assistant-Desktop/README.md

 Add chatbot-based conversation
 Mobile or web integration
 👨‍💻 Author
-Krishna Sharma Student | Python Developer | AI Enthusiast
+ Student | Python Developer | AI Enthusiast

 📜 License
 This project is for educational purposes only.